rgb-404/study-timer/README.md

 ## Overview

 You can choose your time intervals, themes for studying and have an alarm play when the selected timers are up. there is a live countdown and timer bar to visually track your time left.
+This is a personal project for me to learn electron properly, so all the code is commented to a really low level of understanding.

 ## Technologies Used